LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     | orderStatus | {$.api_OrderStatus.orderStatus} |
     | image | {$.api_OrderStatus.image} |

-3. Click **Save**, and navigate back to our Order Status dialog.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/integration_settings.png">

+3. Click **Save**, and navigate back to the Order Status dialog.

 ### Step 10: Use the integration in a dialog

-1. In the upper-left corner, click **Dialogs** and return to the Order Status dialog.
+1. In the upper-left corner, click **Dialogs**, and return to the Order Status dialog.
-2. Following the text question where we’ve captured the users order number, create a new **Integration** interaction.
+2. Following the text question where we’ve captured the user's order number, create a new **Integration** interaction.

     From the dropdown, select your newly created OrderStatus API Integration.